Remarks on constructing biharmonic and conformal biharmonic maps to spheres

-For more details and references on conformal biharmonic maps we refer to the recent article \cite{BNO}.
+For more details and references on conformal-biharmonic maps we refer to the recent article \cite{BNO}.

-As the equations for biharmonic and conformal biharmonic maps are of fourth order it is a challenging task to construct non-trivial solutions.
-In order to overcome these technical difficulties it is thus reasonable to start with a particular kind of map, of which we already have sufficient control, and then try to deform it to a biharmonic or conformal biharmonic map.
+As the equations for biharmonic and conformal-biharmonic maps are of fourth order it is a challenging task to construct non-trivial solutions.
+In order to overcome these technical difficulties it is thus reasonable to start with a particular kind of map, of which we already have sufficient control, and then try to deform it to a biharmonic or conformal-biharmonic map.

 The starting point of the calculations performed in this article are the following observations on biharmonic curves on spheres which were obtained in \cite{MR1863283}, see also \cite[Section 2.2]{MR4824947}.
-Note that for a one-dimensional domain the bienergy \eqref{eq:bienergy} coincides with the conformal bienergy \eqref{eq:bienergy-conformal} such that the equations for biharmonic and conformal biharmonic maps are the same in this case.
+Note that for a one-dimensional domain the bienergy \eqref{eq:bienergy} coincides with the conformal bienergy \eqref{eq:bienergy-conformal} such that the equations for biharmonic and conformal-biharmonic maps are the same in this case.

 There exist two classes of proper biharmonic curves parametrized by arc length on Euclidean spheres, which already exhaust all classes of proper biharmonic curves on this target that have unit speed.
 More precisely, we have: \begin{enumerate} \item The proper biharmonic curve on \(\s^2\subset\R^3\) is given by the following parametrization